bonkydog/Pivotal-Preferences-RubyMine/README.markdown

 Pivotal RubyMine Preferences
 ============================

-**IMPORTANT NOTE:  In all of the following paths/commands, replace "XX" with your proper RubyMine version**
+**IMPORTANT NOTE:  In all of the following paths/commands, replace "32" with your proper RubyMine version**

 Pivotal Standard RubyMine Keymap
 --------------------------------